 Undergraduate programs leading to professional bachelor's degrees are offered in all Engineering departments.
 These programs are designed to qualify graduates for immediate employment in a wide range of industries and for membership in the appropriate professional bodies.
 Additionally, a non-professional undergraduate degree is offered in the School of Architecture for those who plan to work in related fields not requiring professional qualification.

 The curricula are structured to provide suitable preparation for those who plan to continue their education in postgraduate studies either at McGill or elsewhere.
-The professional degrees in Architecture and Urban Planning are offered at the master’s level and are described in the Programs, Courses and University Regulations for Graduate and Postdoctoral Studies found at www.mcgill.ca/study.
+The professional degrees in Architecture and Urban Planning are offered at the master’s level and are described at Faculty of Engineering > Graduate.

 The academic programs are divided into required and complementary sections.
-The required courses emphasize those basic principles which permit graduates to keep abreast of progress in technology throughout their careers.
-Exposure to current technology is provided by the wide variety of complementary courses which allow students to pursue in depth a particular interest.
-For program details, refer to Academic Programs.
+The required courses emphasize basic principles which permit graduates to keep abreast of progress in technology throughout their careers.
+Exposure to current technology is provided by the wide variety of complementary courses which allow students to pursue a particular interest in depth.
+For program details and requirements, refer to Browse Academic Units & Programs.

-Postgraduate programs leading to master's and doctoral degrees are offered in all sectors of the Faculty.
+Graduate and postgraduate programs leading to master's and doctoral degrees are offered in all sectors of the Faculty.
 Numerous areas of specialization are available in each of the departments and schools.
-All postgraduate programs, including the professional degree programs in Architecture and in Urban Planning, are described in the Programs, Courses and University Regulations for Graduate and Postdoctoral Studies found at www.mcgill.ca/study.
+All postgraduate programs, including the professional degree programs in Architecture and in Urban Planning, are described at Faculty of Engineering > Graduate.